mph-/lcapy/doc/overview.rst

 Introduction
 ============

-Lcapy is a Python package for linear circuit analysis.
+Lcapy is a Python package for symbolic linear circuit analysis and signal processing.
 Its primary purpose is for symbolic circuit analysis but it can also simulate circuits using numerical integration.
 Lcapy can only symbolically analyse linear, time invariant networks.
 In other words, networks comprised of basic circuit components (R, L, C, etc.) that do not vary with time.
 However, changes in circuit topology can be analysed as a sequence of initial value problems.

 Networks and circuits can be described using netlists or combinations of network elements.
 These can be drawn semi-automatically (see :ref:`schematics`).